mohammadsf7293/sample-twitter/README.md

 - The application includes comprehensive unit tests, accounting for errors and exceptions from lower-level infrastructure.
 For convenience, errors and exceptions that meet the test expectations and do not cause test failures are suppressed using the `--silent` option configured in the test script of `package.json`.
 If you'd like to view the full logs, you can either remove the `--silent` option or run the unit tests manually.

+- This application fetches tweets for the feed solely from the cache layer to ensure scalability, avoiding direct database queries for every user feed.
+The caches are populated through the `UpdateTweetPermissions` process.
+Additionally, when a new tweet is created, the caches related to the author are updated to include the user's self-created content.

+In the event that Redis caches are cleared (e.g., the database is flushed), the cache structures must be recreated.
+To address this, cache-warming console commands are needed, along with some changes in the code to query the database for data when the cache is empty.
+This part has not been implemented due to time constraints.
+However, during regular testing, there should be no issues, as the cache is populated as expected.

 ### Future Enhancements

 In the future, the list of user-created groups can be displayed in the UI to avoid repeatedly creating groups with the same users or items.
 Additionally, server-side logic can be implemented to detect and prevent the creation of duplicate groups.
 If a user attempts to create a group with identical members to an existing one, the system could